Growing fruit trees in your yard can be a great experience. Many of the fruit trees that people plant in their yards are incredibly beautiful.

 Ideally, you should buy fine-mesh bird netting and then drape it over the top of the tree.
 You can then gather the netting toward the bottom of the trunk and tie it with plant ties to keep everything in place.

-There are also smaller mesh bags available to cover each individual fruit.
+There are also smaller mesh bags available to cover each fruit.
 This can be a great alternative to bird netting, depending on the size of your tree.

 2 – Place Predator Decoys Near the Tree